To view our Pupil Premium Strategy Academic Year 2017-18 please click on the following link: Pupil Premium Strategy 2017-2018

 If your child takes part in an intervention programme, we will measure how they are doing at the start of the programme, and when the programme is completed.
 This will enable us to measure the progress made.

-We will report to you at Parent’s Evening’s, held in September, March and July each school year, however we may meet with you more frequently if we feel that you should be aware of any concerns or to celebrate the progress that your child is making.
+We will report to you at Parent’s Evening’s, held in November and March and at the end of year in your child’s academic year report.
 If you would like information on your child’s progress at any time during the school year, please contact the class teacher.

 Where can I get more information about the Pupil Premium funding and grant used at the school?